 Five reasons to consider Microsoft Dynamics 365 for a small business

-When it comes to small business operation, a CRM system may not be the top of your list.
-Yet this may be short term thinking.
+When it comes to small business operations, a CRM system may not be the top of your list.
+Yet this may be short-term thinking.

-Research from Capterra suggests that 65% of businesses adopt a CRM system in their first 5 years of operation, while 53% of top performing companies continue to invest in their CRM systems to dive sales according to Forbes Insights.
+Research from Capterra suggests that 65% of businesses adopt a CRM system in their first five years of operation, while 53% of top performing companies continue to invest in their CRM systems to drive sales according to Forbes Insights.
 With this in mind, this blog aims to explain the benefits of Dynamics 365 for a small business.

 It’s ‘Big Data’ for small (and not so small) businesses

-Business intelligence is valuable no matter what size your company.
+Business intelligence is valuable no matter the size of your company.
 But with Dynamics 365 you don’t have to be a multinational to have access to better analysis of your business.

 Customisable dashboards can also allow you to be proactive in your work.
-Discover if customers are underspending in a month and target your marketing towards them, determine if your business is using resources too quickly or find out when staff are underperforming and may need.
+Discover if customers are underspending and target your marketing towards them, determine if your business is using resources too quickly or find out when staff are underperforming and may need support.
 Whatever the query, provided the data exists Dynamics 365 can help you find an answer.